 Try carpet cleaner and rinse well.

 Simple Green - found in cleaning and/or automotive section of most stores.
 Spray directly & let sit, or pour into bucket with water & let soak if it's over a large area.
-Sometimes you have to scrub with a toothbrush & repeat application, but it cleans most stuff.
-Clear Magic might work also.

 I wore my brand new white jeans with flip flops on a rainy day to the city.
 Needless to say, I got dirty marks all over the back of my pants.
 I sprayed with Oxiclean, let sit overnight and washed them the next day.
 The stains did not come out.
 I have had them soaking in bleach since yesterday and I can still see the marks.
 Is there anyway to save these pants?